• Home

 Question: Does peel stop working after the surface has been scraped?

 Answer: Yes, peel stop works even when the surface has been scraped.
-In fact, this amazing product can slip into tiny littles holes and glue them together.
+In fact, this amazing product can slip into tiny little holes and glue them together.
 And the bond will be super strong so you won’t have to worry about it coming apart.

 Question: Can you spray peel stop?